-16. I find that the Show Cause Notices propose penalty on noticees under the provisions of Section 112(a), 112(b) and 114AA of the Customs Act, 1962.
+17. I find that the Show Cause Notices propose penalty on noticees under the provisions of Section 112(a), 112(b) and 114AA of the Customs Act, 1962.
 Provisions of Sections are re-produced herein below:

-SECTION 112 of the Customs Acts.
-Penalty for improper importation of goods, etc. - Any person, - shall be liable, -

-(a) who, in relation to any goods, does or omits to do any act which act or omission would render such goods liable to confiscation under section 111, or abets the doing or omission of such an act, or
+"SECTION 112.
+Penalty for improper importation of goods, etc. - Any person, - a. who, in relation to any goods, does or omits to do any act which act or omission would render such goods liable to confiscation under section 111, or abets the doing or omission of such an act, or